-Through the research, we identified that within the Aspiration, Interest and Guarantee clusters, users had three value propositions to interact with the platform.
+Through the research, we identified that users had three value propositions to interact with the platform within the Aspiration, Interest and Guarantee clusters.

 - Desire: The incentive to live in a better city is what every resident wants.
 With that in mind, our role was to encourage the activity to generate interest in the real desire for change and contribution.

 - Inspiration: Looking from another point of view or having a simple idea that could transform a community.
-Working with inspiration was an interesting point identified, as we believe that inspiration could arise with collaborative participation.
+Working with inspiration was an interesting point identified, as inspiration could arise with collaborative participation.

 - Reliance: Sending a suggestion involves putting energy into something the user believes in it.
-Our role then was to make the process transparent so that the city dweller would not lose confidence in contributing to his idea.
+Our role then was to make the process transparent so that the city dweller would maintain confidence in contributing to his idea.

-Therefore, we consider that ease of use and conscious thinking would be the first items for the project's good result.
+Therefore, ease of use and conscious thinking would be the first items for the project's good result.